Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

 If an add-on (that worked in a previous version of Anki) no longer works, you have a few options you can try:

 - As a sanity check, click the `Check for Updates` button on Anki's `Addons` window.
-- Check that the add-on supports the current version of Anki in the official Ankiweb page.
+- Check that the add-on supports the current version of Anki in the official AnkiWeb page.
-  If the page says that the current Anki version is supported, try reinstalling it again from Ankiweb.
+  If the page says that the current Anki version is supported, try reinstalling it again from AnkiWeb.
   This is because occasionally, the `Check for Updates` button doesn't properly work.

 <br>